How to Cover Gray Hair - for Men

 Blending Out Gray Hair

 First gray hairs can be blended out with a semi-permanent coloring product like Just For Men.

 Unless your hair is sprinkled throughout with gray, there's no need to dye the whole head, nor to use the entire package.
-Just mix a portion of the two supplied components to a ratio of 1-to-1 and apply to graying areas only.
+Mix an appropriate portion of the two supplied components to a ratio of 1-to-1 and apply only to areas where you are graying.